Notice

 • Hiking: Both directions

 Half Moon begins at Black Mountain Lodge and leads you to Half Moon Vista.
 The first half of the hike is very easy and suitable for everyone.
-The final climb to Half Moon Vista, one of the mountain’s most stunning overlooks, is more difficult with a 340 foot vertical ascent.
-As you climb to the alpine tundra at timberline, enjoy lush meadows and dramatic views of the Continental Divide and the East Wall along the way.
+The final climb to Half Moon Vista, one of the mountain’s most stunning overlooks, is more difficult with a 340-foot vertical ascent.
+As you climb to the alpine tundra at timberline, enjoy lush meadows and dramatic views of the Continental Divide and the East Wall.

 Retrace your steps for a 1-mile outing, or create a loop by descending 0.3 miles on the Upper Summer Road back to the lodge.
 This is a great hike to pair with a Black Mountain Express chairlift ride.
 More experienced hikers can combine Half Moon Trail with Argentine North Fork for a 5-mile, out-and-back hike with 1,000 feet of ascent and descent.